Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Your or your child's doctor may ask to see you regularly while taking the medication.
 You might also be referred for blood tests or other tests to ensure that the medication isn't affecting your overall health.
 Discuss these and any other ways of monitoring your health while you're on medication.

-Is medication the only option?
+Is medication the only option, or should I try therapy?

-Medication for children and adults may not be the only support option.
+Medication for children and adults is typically not the only support option.
 Talk therapy and behavior therapy may also provide tools and coping mechanisms for managing symptoms of ADHD.
 If your child has ADHD, their teacher, guidance counselor, or school support team may also be able to offer accommodation and guidance.
 You or your child may benefit from learning self-calming exercises, yoga, mindfulness meditation, or deep breathing techniques.
 Medication and other treatment options used simultaneously may be more effective than medication on its own.

 ADHD medication may be only part of the treatment plan.
 Talking to your doctor about medication can be a step, but you can also ask how it fits into the overall treatment plan.
 Some people with ADHD also experience other conditions, such as learning disabilities or mood disorders like anxiety or depression.
 You or your child may benefit from a comprehensive treatment plan that addresses co-occurring disorders as well.
 If your child is being treated, there may be designated assistance for them at school.

-The benefits of therapy for ADHD symptoms
+The benefits of therapy to treat ADHD symptoms

 Your doctor might also suggest that you or your child begin therapy as a part of the treatment plan.
 As a person with ADHD, you might find new practical concerns every day, and therapy can give you strategies to deal with practical dilemmas such as: